scizen9/SEDM-Docs/source/index.rst

 The hardware project was funded by the NSF with a grant to Caltech.
 Many people were involved.
 Current members of the team are:

-- Michael Feeney (Instrument Master)
+- Michael Feeney (Instrument Master, Caltech)
-- Richard Walters (Telescope/Instrument Operations and Scheduling)
+- Richard Walters (Telescope/Instrument Operations and Scheduling, Caltech)
-- Don Neill (Commissioning Scientist, IFU pipeline)
+- Don Neill (Commissioning Scientist, IFU pipeline automation, Caltech)
-- Nadejda Blagorodnova (Science results, RCam photometry pipeline)
+- Nadejda Blagorodnova (Science results, RCam photometry pipeline, Caltech)
-- Mickael Rigault (IFU pipeline lead developper, CNRS/IN2P3, France)
+- Mickael Rigault (IFU pipeline lead developer, CNRS/IN2P3, France)
-- Chris Cannella (Marshal interface, ATels)
-- Jamey Eriksen (Operations Support at Palomar)
+- Jamey Eriksen (Operations Support, Palomar)
-- Jeff Zolkower (Operations Support at Palomar)
+- Jeff Zolkower (Operations Support, Palomar)

 Former members, some of whom are still consulted for advice are: